Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/Chat Bot/_PRIMER - AI Agents as Chat Bots.md

 To keep the conversation focused, the chatbot should be aware of its **scope**—the specific topics or tasks it is designed to handle.
 The AI should politely deflect off-topic or unrelated questions (e.g., “What’s the capital of France?” in a product support bot) and guide the user back to the intended flow.
 This ensures the experience stays productive and on-brand, rather than becoming a curiosity test for the user.

+Similar to defining scope, you may also want to specify whether the AI agent is allowed to **search the web**.
+Web access is treated as another tool or skill—one the AI has been trained to use, depending on the underlying model (e.g., ChatGPT or similar).
+You can guide the AI by setting boundaries on acceptable sources, such as favoring official documentation, trusted websites, or even specific domains.
+This helps ensure that responses pulled from the web remain accurate and aligned with your standards.

 Finally, your chatbot should follow important **guardrails** to ensure trust and safety:
 - Not asking overly personal or sensitive questions (e.g., personal ID numbers or financial info).
 - Avoiding sensitive or invasive question